alitskevich/arrmatura/md/GLOSSARY.md

 `Property binding` is an expression assigned to a given component property, that enforces instant updates of the property value with its result.

-- `Property propagation` is kind of one-way binding that pass property values unchanged from container component to its content.
+`Property propagation` is kind of one-way binding that pass property values from container component to its content.

 `Hook` is method to be called at some specific event happens in component life-time.